-However, it’s tough to find the best system for your office.
+However, it’s tough to find the best cloud phone system for your office.
 Not all phone systems are created equal.
 Some might include hidden fees, questionable reliability, and can be quite intimidating to manage.

 How do you find the best telephone system for your office?

 In this guide, we cover everything a small business needs to know when it’s time to upgrade or replace their office phone system.